jaysoo/jaysoo.ca/_posts/2015-03-30-container-component-pattern-in-angular-1.markdown

     </p>
   `,
   controller: class {
-    // NEW: Chain the callback from child to container component. handleSave(user) {
+    // NEW: Chain the callback from child to container. handleSave(user) {
       this.saveCallback({user: user});
     }